sudoxnym/roomba_rest980/README.md

 - rest980
   - If you don't have it yet, don't worry; this guide will show you how to add it.
 - Rooms mapped/setup in iRobot app
-  - Note that everytime you remap and a room changes, it's ID may change!
+  - Note that everytime you remap and a room changes, it's ID may change (local users)!
-- Knowledge of your Roomba's IP
+- Knowledge of your Roomba and rest980 servers' IPs

 > I recommend that you use [the lovelace-roomba-vacuum-card](https://github.com/jeremywillans/lovelace-roomba-vacuum-card) until I remake it for this integration.